I want to write more, I really do, but it’s hard. I just don’t hike that much, and when I do it’s often not worth writing about even to me.

 The Sawyer has a universally-recognized flaw, which is that the standard Sawyer bags are both awful and fragile, which is a sub-ideal combination.
 The best known replacement is an ordinary Smartwater bottle, since they’re cheap, less awkward, no flimsier, are available at every convenience store, and the threading juuuuuuuuuuuuuuust about fits the Sawyer.
 You will see one to two of these per thruhiker on every long-distance trail in North America.

 CNOC’s bags, though not cheap, seem durable, pack up nicely, and are more convenient in use, with a large zipper opening on one end that lets you grab all the water you need, and a small threaded opening on the other for the Squeeze to screw on.
+One of my Vectos acquired a pinhole while in storage that I found at camp one day; I was able to patch it with a classic Tear Aid Type A patch applied to the dry inside of the bag.
 While hiking, I can suck my water out on-the-go without even taking my pack off in the way that endeared me to the Sawyer from trip one4.
 In camp, I use two female adapters that Sawyer sells and a yard or so of 10mm hydration bladder tubing, screw my Squeeze up to the dirty bag, hook the tube to the output end of the squeeze and to the clean bag, and then I have a gravity filter, at the cost of carrying an extra 4.6 ounces around for the tube and extra bag, plus some trivial amount in cord5.
 Gravity filters are great, except when you’re hiking and need water en route.
 I now have one filter that not only does both but is really good at them.
 This is the kind of lightweight thinking I can get behind.

 |Comparison of hiking/gravity filters|